Following the phone hacking scandal and with newspaper sales falling as the world goes digital, what is the future for journalism?

 Michelle Hodgson is the Director of Key Words Copywriting Ltd and Director of the Huddersfield Literature Festival.
 She runs a monthly networking group, the Coffee & Cake Business Network, which takes place on the third Thursday of each month, 4.30-6pm at Cafe Society, Huddersfield.

-A professional copywriter and journalist with a background in book publishing PR and national newspapers, she is also a member of HCAN (Huddersfield Creative Arts Network) and HTCPL (Huddersfield Town Centre Partnership).
+Michelle is a professional copywriter and journalist with a background in book publishing PR and national newspapers.